 Going social: the great tax-benefit balancing act

-Recent OECD work has shown that household income inequality in the years up to the crisis increased in a large majority of OECD countries, with an ever rising share of national income going to the wealthiest in society.
-The evidence from this work also dispelled the myth that as the rich get richer, the benefits trickle down and boost jobs and wealth for everyone.
+Recent OECD work (www.oecd.org/social/inequality.htm) has shown that household income inequality increased in a large majority of OECD countries, with an ever rising share of national income going to the wealthiest in society.
+This trend has continued, and sometimes intensified, during the recent economic crisis.